 Mercedes CLA review - Practicality, comfort and boot space

-The CLA Coupe is a little more compromised than its hatchback and Saloon siblings; choose the Shooting Brake if you need space
+The CLA Coupe is a little compromised for space; choose the Shooting Brake model if you need more room

 The Mercedes CLA is car created with style in mind rather than outright practicality – whether you choose Coupe or Shooting Brake body styles, don’t expect the last word in interior space.